-In a (correctly) rebutting the idea that Husseini convinced Hitler to exterminate the Jews, Hroub went on to cast doubt on Husseini’s intimate ties with Nazism by writing of an “alleged” alliance between Husseini and Hitler, referencing the “supposed” consultations between Husseini and Nazi leaders, and insinuating Husseini’s innocence by stating, for the sake of argument alone, that “even if we assume” Husseini supported the extermination of the Jews, it would be of little consequence to history.
+In a piece (correctly) rebutting the idea that Husseini convinced Hitler to exterminate the Jews, Hroub went on to cast doubt on Husseini’s intimate ties with Nazism by writing of an “alleged” alliance between Husseini and Hitler, referencing the “supposed” consultations between Husseini and Nazi leaders, and insinuating Husseini’s innocence by stating, for the sake of argument alone, that “even if we assume” Husseini supported the extermination of the Jews, it would be of little consequence to history.

-In fact, Husseini not only supported the genocide — “Germany decided to find a final solution to the Jewish menace, which will end this misfortune in the world,” he in a 1943 speech — but as noted above, he himself called for the extermination of Jews.
+In fact, Husseini not only supported the genocide — “Germany decided to find a final solution to the Jewish menace, which will end this misfortune in the world,” he approvingly said in a 1943 speech — but as noted above, he himself called for the extermination of Jews.

 In his detailed defense of Husseini, Hroub appeared altogether unbothered by mufti’s antisemitism.

 To the contrary, he implied the Palestinian leader was innocent by calling him, in the harshest criticism he could muster, “naïve.”
 And he falsely claimed that the overlap in values between Husseini and the Nazis was limited to a shared opposition to the British.
-Husseini had made clear otherwise, including when he that “in the struggle against Jewry, Islam and National Socialism come very close to one another.”
+Husseini had made clear otherwise, including when he stated that “in the struggle against Jewry, Islam and National Socialism come very close to one another.”

 This isn’t the only example of Hroub’s indifferent to antisemitism.